 Ben Holland served as the first director of the camp from 1957 through 1959.
 Richard Hawkins served as director in 1960.
 Bob Anderson served in 1961 and 1962.

 In 1963 the camp was moved from Wyldewood to camp Haiayaka, located in Shelby Forest just north of Memphis, TN.
 Richard Hawkins again served as director in 1963 and 1964.
 Sam Roach served as director in 1965 and perhaps 1966.
 Richard Hawkins again served as director from 1967 through 1971.
 Clayton McCray took over as director in 1972 and continued through 1973.
 Afterwards, Camp Haiayaka was sold by the Jackson Avenue Church of Christ to the owner of a Memphis cotton company.
-As a result the camp for 1974 was moved to to its present location at Camp Ney-A-Ti, just north of Guntersville, AL.
+As a result the camp for 1974 was moved to Camp Ney-A-Ti, just north of Guntersville, AL. The camp had been held at Camp Ney-A-Ti for 36 years.
+Then the camp moved to YMCA Camp Ocoee in Ocoee, Tennessee in the year of 2011.

-Clayton McCray served as director of the camp during the 1974 and 1975 sessions.
-Frank Rushing took over as director in 1976.
-Frank has continously served as director to this day.
+Clayton McCray served as director of the camp during the 1974 session.
+Frank Rushing took over as director in 1975 and has continously served as director to this day.

 The camp began with a two-week session.
 This continued in Memphis after the move from Searcy.
 But the board of directors agreed that this was becoming a financial burden.
 So they agreed to reduce the length of the camp session to one week.
 This was done while the camp was still in Memphis.